-During a Free Consultation at Signum we ask everyone what their goals are.
+During a Free Consultation at Signum we ask everyone of our personal training clients what their goals are.
 And most have a goal of weight loss, strength gains, or to simply feel better in their skin.

 Next we ask them “why?”
 Why are these goals important to you?

 We find that when our goals have more meaning to us and are a deep seated pain point that it leads to a higher success in achieving them.

 Wanting to lose 15 pounds is great.
 But wanting to lose 15 pounds so that you are able to get off your medication, play more golf with your buddies, or just gain more confidence on the job is the why!